Institutional Asset Management

 At peak filing season, the team was responsible for reviewing 47 active positions across quarterly and annual cycles simultaneously.
 The ratio of positions to analyst hours made comprehensive coverage structurally impossible.
 Prioritization meant gaps.
 Gaps meant risk.

-Before & After Athena
+Before and After Athena

 The same filings.
 The same team.
 A fundamentally different analytical capability.